juju/docs/src/en/clouds.md

       Cloud "mycloud" successfully added
       You may bootstrap with 'juju bootstrap mycloud'

+   A Juju-added credential is not required.
+The ability for Juju to make an SSH connection is all that's needed.

 ^# OpenStack

    To add an OpenStack cloud, Juju needs to know the endpoints to connect to, the